What is off-site storage?

-Off site storage, sometimes called, the cloud, is just that.
+Off-site storage, sometimes called the cloud, is just that.
 Your files are backed up to a third party server.
 So, heaven forbid, your computer gets lost or stolen, or an important file gets lost or damaged, you can easily download a backup.
-Some people may worry about privacy.
-That’s a legitimate concern.
-However, any reliable off site storage company will encrypt your files.
+Some people may worry about privacy, which is a legitimate concern.
+However, any reliable off-site storage company will encrypt your files.

-I use Carbonite.
-It costs a little over $50 per year, and it’s money well spent.
-It runs in the background and automatically backs up my files.
-And, when I had to use it, I found it very easy.
+I use Carbonite, but there are other offsite backup services out there.
+Carbonite costs me a little over $50 per year, and it’s money well spent.
+It runs in the background and it automatically backs up my files.
+I never have to stop and do a backup.
+On those rare occasions when I’ve had to use it, I found it very easy.
 The first time was to recover missing a Word file.
 I got all but the last two paragraphs back.
 More recently, I had to recover an InDesign file that mysteriously vanished.
 Carbonite downloaded it completely intact.

 But I back my stuff up on an external hard drive